Pleosporales » Phaeosphaeriaceae

 Index Fungorum number: IF 25835; Facesoffungi number: FoF 00259, 10 morphological species (Species Fungorum, 2022), 10 species with molecular data.

 Endophytic or pathogenic on host.
+Sexual morph: Unknown.
 Asexual morph: Mycelium abundant, composed of branched, septate, suhyaline to pale brown, smooth hyphae.
 Pycnidia solitary or aggregated, superficial or semi-immersed in agar, brown to dark-brown, globose to subglobose with a short neck, uniloculate, setose, ostiole singular, circular.
 Wall of cells and an inner layer, 4-5 cells thick, of subhyaline to pale brown flexuous, acuminate, smooth or verrucose, thick-walled, septate; apices acuminate, subacute to acute, pale brown to subhyaline.
 Conidiogenous cells monophialidic, formed from the inner cells of the pycnidial wall.
-Conidia enteroblastic, ellipsoid, aseptate, hyaline, smooth, guttulate.
-Sexual morph: Unknown (Adapted from Morgan-Jones & White, 1983).
+Conidia enteroblastic, ellipsoid, aseptate, hyaline, smooth, guttulate (adapted from Morgan-Jones & White 1983).

 Type species: Paraphoma radicina (McAlpine) Morgan-Jones & J.F.
 White

-Notes: Paraphoma was introduced by Morgan-Jones and White (1983) with P. radicina as type species.
-Paraphoma is characterized by abundant mycelium comprising suhyaline to pale brown, smooth hyphae, globose to subglobose pycnidia, monophialidic conidiogenous cells and enteroblastic, ellipsoid, aseptate, hyaline, smooth, guttulate conidia.
-In the phylogenetic analysis of de Gruyter et al. (2013), the type species of Paraphoma, P. radicina formed a distinct lineage outside Didymellaceae and hence was excluded from Phoma.
-In the analysis of Marin et al. (2019) based on LSU and SSU, Paraphoma radicina formed a lineage in Phaeosphaeriaceae while other species of Paraphoma clustered in Cucurbitariaceae and Coniothyriaceae.
-Paraphoma resembles Peyronellaea, Pyrenochaeta and Pleurophoma in having setose pycnidial conidiomata and dictyochlamydospores hence, morphological criterion is not useful in delineating Paraphoma species.
-Taxa of Paraphoma can be delineated based on ITS, LSU, RPB2, TEF-1 and BTUB sequence data.
+Notes: Paraphoma is characterised by abundant mycelium comprising suhyaline to pale brown, smooth hyphae, globose to subglobose pycnidia, monophialidic conidiogenous cells and enteroblastic, ellipsoid, aseptate, hyaline, smooth, guttulate conidia.
+In the phylogenetic analysis of de Gruyter et al. (2013), the type species Paraphoma radicina formed a distinct lineage outside Didymellaceae and hence was excluded from Phoma.
+In the analysis of Marin-Felix et al. (2019) based on LSU and SSU, P. radicina formed a lineage in Phaeosphaeriaceae while other species of Paraphoma clustered in Cucurbitariaceae and Coniothyriaceae.
+Paraphoma resembles Peyronellaea, Pyrenochaeta and Pleurophoma in having setose pycnidial conidiomata and dictyochlamydospores hence, morphological criteria are not useful in delineating Paraphoma species.
+Molecular markers available for Paraphoma are ITS, LSU, SSU, Actin, BTUB, RPB2 and TEF-1.
 Paraphoma is a distinct and well-defined genus in Phaeosphaeriaceae.